OxygenCobalt/dotfiles/.config/awesome/quark/README.md

 #### `quark.pulse`

 This widget shows a volume meter that can be controlled.
-This widget is instantiated with the following
-code:

 ```lua
 local mypulse = quark.pulse {